Welcome to Nutrition and Exercise Physiology

 The Nutrition & Exercise Physiology Department is the only department on campus that spans three colleges (School of Medicine, College of Human Environmental Sciences, and College of Agriculture, Food and Natural Resources).
 This unique configuration poises and challenges us to be a model of interdisciplinary research and education on campus.

 As the newest basic science department in the School of Medicine, we are actively engaged in education of medical students in the first two years of medical school in lectures and as problem-based learning tutors.
 Our Nutritional Sciences undergraduate major provides pre-medical students with a rigorous exposure to applied biochemistry as well as a strong background in human nutrition that will provide them with a unique advantage in medical school.
-We also offer a summer research internship program for MU students.
+We also offer a research internship program for MU students.

 We have made new faculty hires in all three colleges and are currently recruiting more faculty including clinician scientists and PhD scientists.